nielskrijger/blog/posts/2021-08-30-stable-dependency-rule.md

 Modules on the bottom depend on modules above.
 ```

-The Dependency Stability Rule is your module can't be more stable than the least stable module it depends on.
+The Stable Dependency Rule implies your module can't be more stable than the least stable module it depends on.
 In practice this is because when a dependency changes any  code using it must be retested as well.

 In this example two modules on the bottom ("8" and "5") depend on an unstable module "4".
 Following the aforementioned rule the updated graph looks like: